1

 自是之後,滎陽下引河東南為鴻溝,以通宋、鄭、陳、蔡、曹、衛,與濟、汝、淮、泗會。 于楚,西方則通渠漢水、雲夢之野,東方則通[鴻]溝江淮之閒。 於吳,則通渠三江、五湖。 於齊,則通菑濟之閒。 於蜀,蜀守冰鑿離碓,辟沫水之害,穿二江成都之中。 此渠皆可行舟,有餘則用溉浸,百姓饗其利。 至于所過,往往引其水益用溉田疇之渠,以萬億計,然莫足數也。

-After this, below Xingyang, the river was diverted southeast as the Hong Gou, to connect Song, Zheng, Chen, Cai, Cao, and Wei, and to meet with the Ji, Ru, Huai, and Si rivers.
-In Chu, to the west, channels were opened to the Han River and the Yunmeng marshes; to the east, the Hong Gou was connected between the Jiang and Huai rivers.
-In Wu, channels were opened to the Three Jiang and the Five Lakes.
-In Qi, channels were connected between the Zi and Ji rivers.
-In Shu, the governor of Shu, Bing, chiseled the Li Dui, avoided the harm of the Mo River, and pierced two rivers through the middle of Chengdu.
-All these channels could carry boats, and when there was surplus water, it was used for irrigation, and the people enjoyed their benefits.
-As to the places he passed through, he often diverted their water to further use in channels for irrigating fields, counted in the tens of thousands and hundreds of millions, yet none were sufficient to enumerate.
+After this, below Xingyang, the Yellow River was drawn southeast to form the Hong Gou, linking Song, Zheng, Chen, Cai, Cao, and Wei and joining the Ji, Ru, Huai, and Si rivers.
+In Chu, canals were opened to the Han River and the Yunmeng marshes; to the east, the Hong Gou linked the Jiang and Huai rivers.
+In Wu, canals were opened to the Three Jiang and the Five Lakes.
+In Qi, canals were opened between the Zi and Ji Rivers.
+In Shu, Li Bing, the Shu commandery administrator, cut through the Dui Dike, cleared away the damage caused by the Miao River, and drove the two streams through the center of Chengdu.
+All these canals could carry traffic; when water was abundant, it irrigated the fields and benefited the people.
+Wherever he went, he often turned the water there into irrigation canals, and the number ran into the tens of thousands, still too many to count.

 3